jduelfer/critical-inquiries/_texts/2019-11-11-sinners-in-the-hands-of-an-angry-god.markdown

 Through her music, she releases her anxiety and communicates with Andrew in a way she never could have with words.

 <h2><strong>Final Thoughts</strong></h2>
-_Sinners in the Hands of an Angry God_ is a vivid story of uncertainty, anxiety, sadness, beauty, and relief.
+_Sinners in the Hands of an Angry God_ is a vivid story of uncertainty, anxiety, despair, beauty, and relief.
 I have heard of Joyce Carol Oates many times, but have never had the chance to read her work.
 Her witty comments, sly humor, and imaginative storytelling will certainly push me to discover what else she has to offer.